masonmerrillusu/devsecops-demo/README.md

 - gunicorn as the server, started with `exec` so it receives stop signals and shuts down cleanly
 - Unused gunicorn control socket disabled
 - Dependencies pinned to exact versions
-- Configuration through environment variables; Git commit and build time stamped into the image
+- Configuration through environment variables, Git commit and build time stamped into the image

 ## Run it locally